dmars8047/handymkv/README.md

 MakeMKV can be downloaded from [here](https://www.makemkv.com/).

-Documentation for MakeMKV can be found [here](https://www.makemkv.com/developers/usage.txt).
+Documentation for makemkvcon can be found [here](https://www.makemkv.com/developers/usage.txt).

 ### Handbrake